Lisle's Tennis Court

 Lisle's Tennis Court was a building off Portugal Street in Lincoln's Inn Fields in London.
 Originally built as a real tennis court, it was used as a playhouse during two periods, 1661–1674 and 1695–1705.
 During the early period, the theatre was called Lincoln's Inn Fields Playhouse, also known as The Duke's Playhouse, The New Theatre or The Opera.
-The building was demolished and replaced by a purpose-built theatre for a third period, 1714–1728.
+The building was rebuilt in 1714, and used again as a theatre for a third period, 1714–1732.
 The tennis court theatre was the first public playhouse in London to feature the moveable scenery that would become a standard feature of Restoration theatres.

 Historical background

 The period beginning in England in 1642 and lasting until 1660 is known as the Interregnum, meaning "between kings."
 At this time, there was no monarch on the throne, and theatre was against the law.
 Spanning from 1642 to 1649, the English Civil War occurred.
-This war was an uprising against the current King of England, King Charles I, led by Oliver Cromwell, a Puritan.
+This war was an uprising by Parliamentarians against the current King of England, King Charles I, led by Oliver Cromwell, a Puritan.
 Cromwell's opposition to the throne was religious but political, as well, which led him to build up an army with the ability to imprison King Charles, who was beheaded in 1649, ending the war.
 After his death, the King's wife and children were given permission to leave the country, so they travelled to France to escape and receive protection.

-The years following became known as the Commonwealth Era (1649-1660) because Cromwell, who established himself as the monarch figure without assuming any official authority, ruled the nation with Parliament support and renamed the England Republic to the English Commonwealth.
+The years following became known as the Commonwealth Era (1649–1660) because Cromwell, who established himself as the monarch figure without assuming any official authority, ruled the nation with Parliament support and renamed the England Republic to the English Commonwealth.
 These were tough times for England as Cromwell persecuted many families, especially those who fought on the behalf of King Charles I and Irish families that held rustic Catholic beliefs.
 Needless to say, Oliver Cromwell quickly fell out of the majority's favour, and he died in 1658 of natural causes.
 Two years later, Charles II, the beheaded king's son, returned to England and began the Restoration by restoring the throne and claiming his role as the proper King of England.

 In addition, King Charles II's return restored the legality of theatre.
 This history is significant because it explains that since Charles II spent most of his life in France, he, as King, appreciated French culture, which prominently impressed upon England during the Restoration, particularly Restoration theatre.